-Warren R. Bennett, Jr.(1998), Associate Professor of Computer Science; Chair of the Computer Science Department B.S., Mississippi College; M.S., Ph.D., Mississippi State University
+Warren R. Bennett, Jr.(1998), Associate Professor of Computer Science; Chair of the Computer Science Department and Math Department B.S., Mississippi College; M.S., Ph.D., Mississippi State University

-Donald Berryhill (2003), Professor of Exercise Science B.A., Harding University; M.A., Memphis State University; Ed.D., The University of New Mexico
+Donald Berryhill (2003), Professor of Exercise Science; Chair of the Exercise Science Department B.A., Harding University; M.A., Memphis State University; Ed.D., The University of New Mexico

-Westley F. Busbee, Jr. (1968), Professor of History and Political Science; Chair of the History and Political Science Department and Division of Humanities B.A., Rhodes College; M.A., Ph.D., The University of Alabama
+Westley F. Busbee, Jr. (1968), Professor of History and Political Science; Chair of the History and Political Science Department and the Division of Humanities B.A., Rhodes College; M.A., Ph.D., The University of Alabama